 - 1/4 tsp pepper

-- Tear up the sage leaves and sauté them in a pan with olive oil on low-medium heat.
+- Tear up the sage leaves and add them to the pan.

-- Add spiralized butternut squash and chopped garlic to the pan and cook until the squash is tender, about 10-15 minutes.
+- Add the spiralized butternut squash and chopped garlic to the pan and cook until the squash is fork tender (10-15 minutes).

-- Add the palrsley, chives, sage, lemon, salt, and pepper, and cook for another minute or two to let all the flavours meld.
+- Add the parsley, chives, sage, lemon, salt, and pepper, and cook for 2 minutes.

-- Store leftovers in the fridge for up to five days.
+- Store these sauteed butternut squash noodles in an airtight container in the fridge for up to three days.